AdobeDocs/experience-cloud.en/help/campaign/api/managing-transactional-messages.md

   `POST https://mc.adobe.io/geometrixx/campaign/mcgeometrixx/<eventID>`

-  Note that the transactional messages API endpoint is also visible during the API preview.

 * **&lt;eventID&gt;**: the type of event you want to send.
 This ID is generated when creating the event configuration

 ### POST request header